- Home

 - Career Change Advice

-- How to Become a Relationship Counsellor
+- How to become a relationship counsellor

-Would you like to help couples work through their issues, heal old wounds, and put an end to conflict?
-Relationship Counsellors help couples communicate more effectively so that they can reach conclusions about their relationship and take positive steps forward.
+Relationship counsellors help couples communicate more effectively so that they can reach conclusions about their relationship and take positive steps forward.

-What do Relationship Counsellors do?
+What do relationship counsellors do?

 - Communication issues